UW-INFO442-SP24/ecolo-me/README.md

 Cross-Device and Cross-Browser Testing:
 - Repeat the above tests on various devices (tablets and desktops) and in different orientations (portrait and landscape).
 - Open the website on different browsers to ensure consistent behavior and appearance.

+Feature 2: Homepage card flip-ability

+Protocol:

+1. Load Homepage:
+- Navigate to the homepage of the ecolo-me website.
+- Ensure that the homepage loads without errors and that challenge cards are displayed as expected.

+2. Initial Card State:
+- Verify that each card is initially displaying the correct content (e.g., a summary of the challenge and an image).

+3. Interact with Card:
+- Click on a challenge card.
+- Observe the flip animation.
+Check that it is smooth and renders correctly without any visual glitches.
+- Verify that the card reveals our resources or information on its reverse side

+4. Content Verification:
+- Ensure that the content on the reverse side of the card is correct and matches our dataset.

+5. Reverse the Flip:
+- Click the card again.
+- Verify that the card returns to its original content and orientation.

+6. Repeatability:
+- Repeat steps 3 to 5 for multiple cards to ensure consistent behavior across different cards and with various filters in place.